Bio – The Creative Heart

 PROJECTS:

-The Bound is done and ready to go.
+The Ring of Roses is nearly done and ready to go.
 I'm excited to be sending this book out to agents.

 My next novel, yet to be titled, will be a murder mystery, but is it really a murder mystery?
 Who's been murdered when you can't find any bodies, but you know the people are missing?